 Vasectomy Clinic

-The Claypath and University Medical Group has been running a successful “one-stop” shop vasectomy service for the last ten years from the Claypath Medical Centre, 26 Gilesgate, Durham DH1 1QW.
+The Claypath and University Medical Group has been running a successful “one-stop” shop vasectomy service for the last 20 years from the Claypath Medical Centre, 26 Gilesgate, Durham DH1 1QW and The University Health Centre Green Lane.

-The service is currently provided by Dr Jan Panke, General Practitioner with a Specialist Interest (GPwSI) in Vasectomies and Accredited Trainer for Non-Scalpel Vasectomy.
+The service is provided by both Dr Jan Panke, General Practitioner with a Specialist Interest (GPwSI) in Vasectomies and Accredited Trainer for Non-Scalpel Vasectomy and Dr Graham Peat (also a GP and GPwSI in Vasectomy).

-Dr Panke fully explains the procedure and associated risks to each patient prior to their consent.
+The Drs fully explain the procedure and associated risks to each patient prior to their consent.

 What do patients need to know before agreeing to a vasectomy?